daftfox/i-love-hue-2/README.md

 npm run start_stack_mac
 ```
 Two terminals should pop up setting up and starting both the client and server app.
 Have a cup of coffee while this
 takes place.
-Both apps should be up and running whithin ten minutes.
+Both apps should be up and running within ten minutes.

 ### Starting a game
 If you want to run a game using the default server, no custom server url has to be supplied.